drinkbird/drinkbird.github.io/_posts/blog/2018-12-30-microservices-books-complete-collection.md

 {% assign book = site.reads[read_key] %}
 {% include book_inarticle.html %}

-## .NET Microservices: Architecture for Containerized .NET Applications, by Cesar de la Torre, Bill Wagner, Mike Rousos (free ebook)
+## .NET Microservices: Architecture for Containerized .NET Applications, by Cesar de la Torre, Bill Wagner and Mike Rousos (free ebook)

 Despite being targeted to dotnet core, I found the theory in this book to be exceptionally well presented and independent of the stack.